-Housing Counseling for this Program must adhere to the following standards:
+Housing € counseling for this Program must adhere to the following standards:

-- Counseling may take place in the office of the housing counseling agency, at an alternate location, by telephone, or by videoconferencing, as long as it is mutually acceptable to the housing counselor and client. - The Homebuyer Education Course must be taught by a HUD-certified Counselor working for a HUD-certified Housing Counseling Agency. - The Homebuyer Education Course should cover the entire process of homeownership, which includes: the decisions to purchase a home, the selection and purchase of a home, issues arising during or affecting the period of ownership of a home, and the sale or other disposition of the home.
+- Counseling may take place in the office of the h Housing e Counseling an Agency, at an alternate location, by telephone, or by videoconferencing, as long as it is mutually acceptable to the housing counselor and client. - The Homebuyer Education Course must be taught by a HUD-certified Counselor working for a HUD-certified Housing Counseling Agency. - The Homebuyer Education Course should cover the entire process of homeownership, which includes: the decisions to purchase a home, the selection and purchase of a home, issues arising during or affecting the period of ownership of a home, and the sale or other disposition of the home.